apresdev/apres-terraform/docs/getting-started-aws-account-structure.md

 For example, if your CI pipeline builds a docker container, it should be pushed to an ECR repository in your Artifacts account, so it can be re-used in all your workload accounts.
 The goal is to build an artifact once, publish it, and then re-use it where needed.
 Examples:
 * Docker images pushed to ECR
-* AMI images pushed to EC2 (not yet supported by Apres Keystone)
+* AMI images pushed to EC2 (not yet supported by Apres Foundations)
-* Binaries published to S3 (not yet supported by Apres Keystone)
+* Binaries published to S3 (not yet supported by Apres Foundations)

 ## Deploy Account

 The Deploy account is to host any Continuous Integration or Continuous Deployment (CI/CD) activities.
-At time of writing the Apres Keystone modules do not use the Deploy account.
+At time of writing the Apres Foundations modules do not use the Deploy account.

 ## Sandbox Account